HIL: Hybrid Imitation Learning of Diverse Parkour Skills from Videos: Parkour Results

-To prove the generalization capability of our method, we combine the parkour motions we collected with sitting motions from the SAMP~\cite{DBLP:conf/iccv/HassanCVSYZB21} dataset.
-We train a policy capable of seamlessly performing both dynamic parkour stunts and everyday interactions such as sitting on chairs, as shown in Figure~\ref{fig:generalize}.
-Better visualization is provided in the supplementary video.
-This experiment highlights the potential of our hybrid imitation learning framework to handle a wide spectrum of interaction types, ranging from highly dynamic maneuvers to daily activities.
+To demonstrate the generality of our method beyond parkour skills, we combine the parkour motion data with sitting motions from the SAMP dataset~\cite{DBLP:conf/iccv/HassanCVSYZB21}.
+This introduces additional behaviors that differ significantly from parkour.
+We train a policy capable of seamlessly performing both dynamic parkour stunts and everyday interactions, such as sitting on chairs, as shown in Figure~\ref{fig:generalize}.
+Notably, the chair interaction also involves more complex object geometry compared to the simple obstacle structures used in the parkour task.
+These behaviors can be best viewed in the supplementary video.
+Together, these results suggest that our framework can incorporate diverse data and interaction types beyond a single motion domain or simplified environments, enabling a wide spectrum of behaviors ranging from highly dynamic maneuvers to everyday activities.